PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Proposed Methods

 \section{Proposed Methods}

-In this section, we first introduce the DualNorm module and then employ standard deviation analysis to show how DualNorm addresses irregular point clouds.
+In this section, we first introduce DualNorm and then employ standard deviation analysis and optimization landscape analysis to show the superiority of DualNorm.
 After that, we illustrate the model architecture for PointNorm.
-Finally, we introduce our Controllable Residual Block and show how it helps us to build a powerful lightweight version named PointNorm-Tiny.
+Finally, we introduce a lightweight version named PointNorm-Tiny.